danieltendaj/Syringe/README.md

     choco source add -n "myget" -s "https://www.myget.org/F/syringe/api/v2" choco install syringe

+Or if you want to configure Syringe to use custom settings (restoreConfigs will copy your configs over the package ones once the package is installed):

+	choco install syringe -packageParameters "/websitePort:82 /websiteDomain:'www.example.com' /restoreConfigs:true"

 ##### Configure an OAuth2 provider

 Syringe uses OAuth2 for its security.
 Currently it only supports Github, Google and Microsoft OAuth2 providers.